ltaylor2/finalproject/README.md

-In this version of the analysis (i.e., with binary characters and separate models for each character), there are only two patches which pass even a meagre 50% probability threshold at the ancestral DPM stage nodes.
-This has a reasonable biological interpretation for the core Stage 1 ancestor, which might be thought of as a “female-like”, patchless predefinitive plumage However, there are no female-like Stage 2 plumages in manakins.
+In this version of the analysis (i.e., with binary characters and separate models for each character), there are only two patches which pass even a meager 50% threshold at the ancestral DPM stage nodes.
+This has a reasonable biological interpretation for the core Stage 1 ancestor, which might be thought of as a “female-like” predefinitive plumage without additional patches.
+On the other hand, there are no female-like Stage 2 plumages in manakins.
 If I take the highest probability patches for each of these stages as the description of plumage, I get an ancestral core Stage 1 plumage with a crown and body patch, as well as an ancestral Ilicurini Stage 2 plumage with a face patch (in current taxa, usually a black mask).
-In general, this binary+separate character analysis does not show strong support any particular predefinitive plumage characters conserved across these clades with DPM stage synapomorphies.
+In general, this binary+separate character analysis does not show strong support any particular predefinitive plumage characters conserved across these clades which share DPM stage synapomorphies.

 ## Social Correlations